 Cenotes form when thin and unstable roofs of subterranean caves collapse and we can use them as an access point to dive in them and the connecting tunnels.
 Many Cenotes in the region have been mapped, and guidelines have been laid out for divers.

 Diving in a Cenote is mostly classified as overhead-environment diving, where you will have a roof over you that prevents direct access to the surface.
 You can see the rock formations that have taken millions of years to grow and develop in the formerly dry caves and dive from one Cenote to another through tunnels that have solved through the rock over hundreds of centuries.

-When recreationally diving in Cenotes, we mostly conduct cavern dives (not cave dives – these is very different and require special training, equipment and experience).
+When recreationally diving in Cenotes, we mostly conduct cavern dives (if you want to try cave dives contact us – as these are very different and require special training, equipment, and experience).

-This is still a form of recreational diving, as you should always be within sight of a natural light source and stay within the cavern-zone of the cave following a permanent guideline ending in open water.
-You will be given dive-lights to see through the usually darker cavern-zone.
+This is still a form of recreational diving, as you should always be within sight of a natural light source and stay within the cavern zone of the cave, following a permanent guideline ending in open water.
+You will be given dive lights to see through the usually darker cavern.

 Never attempt to dive in a cavern without a professional guide if you’re not certified to do so, or not familiar with the place.

 Do I Need to Be a Certified Diver to Dive Dos Ojos Cenote?